RishikeshBavireddy/SPICE/tutorials/Tutorial2.md

 In this tutorial, we’ll have a quick review of last tutorial and then continue with the following topics

 1. **Transient Analysis**
-   → Analysing the circuit response over time
+   → Analysing the time-domain response of the circuit

 2. **AC Analysis**
    → Analysing the variation of the circuit response with the frequency of the AC signal

 ---

 **Contents**